Provenance & building history

 We recover it.

-Evidence-based heritage studies that reconstruct the biography of a place through archival research, tracing ownership, architecture and the lives that shaped it across generations.
+Evidence-based building history research that traces the biography of your building through the archives: its owners, its architecture, and the lives that shaped it across generations.

 The biographical method